simo996/FeatureExtractorCuda/README.md

 You must have an Nvidia Gpu on your system before being able to install & run the Sw.
 That's the only requirement since the CUDA Framework can be installed on many platforms.

+### Cmake 3.8

+If you want to build this project, you need to have `Cmake 3.8` or higher that introduced native CUDA support.
+Download the files and follow the installation instructions at https://cmake.org/download/

 ### OS

 On the Nvidia CUDA Installation reference you can see the list of supported Os for each Cuda version.